minhaz1172/My2nd_Repo/README.md

 # My2nd_Repo
-This is my  2nd repo in gothub
+This is my  2nd repo in github